notalentgeek/note/docs/cv.md

 * Description: A project to help company presence in IoT and their after-service offerings.
 * Responsibilities:
     * Full-stack web developer with MEAN
-    * Hardware developer with OBD
+    * Hardware developer with Arduino and OBD
     * Mobile developer with Xamarin

 ---